-It’s hard to tell Nature Sacred’s story without talking about Tom and Kitty Stoner.
+It’s hard to tell Nature Sacred’s story without talking about Kitty and Tom Stoner.
 Let’s start here.

 Upon moving to the Washington/Baltimore area from rural Iowa roughly three decades ago, the couple was quick to observe the lack of nature in cities.
 A pervasive kind of restlessness was manifesting in people and communities—a fatigue from the speed, noise and chaos of modern life, mixed with an anxious kind of yearning.
 For something—meaning, perhaps.

-Urban life was leaving people wired and tired—imbalanced.
-Tom and Kitty believed nature could help.
+Urban life was leaving people wired and tired.
+Imbalanced.
+Kitty and Tom believed nature could help.

 A growing body of research spurred their thinking.
 Science was showing simply being in nature—even in short visits—can improve wellness in lasting, meaningful ways.

-By collaborating with some of the front runners in social research and landscape design, Tom and Kitty assembled a unique model for community green spaces.
+By collaborating with some of the front runners in social research and landscape design, Kitty and Tom assembled a unique model for community green spaces.
 They called them Open Spaces, Sacred Places.

 Not just any green space.

 The Stoners’ vision was to offer a framework that communities can easily adopt and make their own, versus a top-down kind of approach.
-Open Spaces, Sacred Places—what we now call Sacred Places—are intended for mindful reflection: to serve as a kind of healing poultice to help people heal and find balance.
+Open Spaces, Sacred Places—what we now call Sacred Places—are intended for mindful reflection: to serve as a kind of healing poultice for people to regain balance.
 An antidote to stress.
 Finally, these spaces needed to be open to all—and nearby, within walking distance of the community served.
 (Learn about our unique design here.)

 The model was in place, the science was there to support it, and the TKF Foundation was formed in 1996.
 They got busy.

 The first Sacred Place was created in the first year, then came a few more.
-Tom and Kitty were awed by the impact these small Sacred Places were having.
+Kitty and Tom were awed by the impact these small Sacred Places were having.
 Countless stories surfaced via the free, waterproof journals offered at each site—open letters of gratitude and healing.
 Communities coalescing.
-People reconnecting with themselves and each other.
-Strengthening.
-Finding pride and hope.
+People reconnecting with themselves and each other—and finding strength, pride and hope.

 The couple knew they were onto something good.
 And the concept began to replicate, expanding into more communities and cities.